superflows-dev/react-commentview/README.md

 ## Quickstart

 Read this section to get started with the implementation.
 You can use this component in view, edit and delete [modes](#modes).
 This section will help you get started with the basic usage.
-After you become familiar, you can move on to explore [further features](#more-use-cases).
+After you become familiar, you can move on to explore [further features](#more-use-cases) and [customization](#customization).

 <br />